Perihelion32/ESixPoolReader/README.md

 ## How to install

  - *Please lookup a guide to hosting a website*
- - Make sure that the configuration has "Access-Control-Allow-Origin" set to "https://e621.net/*" to allow outgoing connections to the e621.net APIs
+ - Make sure that the configuration has `Access-Control-Allow-Origin` set to `https://e621.net/*` to allow outgoing connections to the e621.net APIs

 ## How to use